swl10/pyslet/doc/odatav2_consumer.rst

 	defined by the top and skip values.
 See `Paging`_ for more information.

-:py:meth:`~pyslet.odata2.csdl.EntityCollection.Filter`
+:py:meth:`~pyslet.odata2.csdl.EntityCollection.set_filter`
 	Sets the filter for this collection, equivalent to the $filter option in OData.
-Once set this value effects all future entities returned from the collection (with the exception of NewEntity).
+Once set this value effects all future entities returned from the collection (with the exception of new_entity).
 See `Filtering Collections`_ for more information.

-:py:meth:`~pyslet.odata2.csdl.EntityCollection.OrderBy`
+:py:meth:`~pyslet.odata2.csdl.EntityCollection.set_orderby`
 	Sets the filter for this collection, equivalent to the $orderby option in OData.
 Once set this value effects all future iterations through the collection.
 See `Ordering Collections`_ for more